INFINITE-TECHNOLOGY/PIGEON/README.md

 ## Purpose

-`Pigeon` is an HTTP Message Broker application used to for distribution of textual messages in HTTP format.
+`Pigeon` is an HTTP Message Broker end-user server application designed for the purpose of distribution of textual messages in HTTP format.

 ## In short